House of Representatives (Antigua and Barbuda)

-The House of Representatives (Haas fu Reeprizentatif dem) is the lower chamber of the country's bicameral parliament.
+The House of Representatives (Cámara de Representantes; Haas a Reeprizentatif dem) is the lower chamber of the country's bicameral parliament.
 Each of the constituencies created in accordance with section 62 of the Constitution shall elect one representative to the House in a direct election in accordance with the procedures specified by or pursuant to any law, subject to the rules of the Constitution.
 Unless he is prohibited by law from registration as a voter for the purpose of electing a member of the House, every Commonwealth citizen who is eighteen years of age or older and who meets the requirements relating to residence or domicile in Antigua and Barbuda as prescribed by Parliament is entitled to be registered as such a voter in accordance with the provisions of any law in that regard, and no other person may be registered.
 Every person who is registered to vote in any constituency shall, unless prohibited from doing so by any law, be entitled to vote in accordance with the provisions of any law in that regard in any election of members of the House in that constituency.
 Voting is free and must be done by secret ballot in accordance with any rules that Parliament may impose during House member elections.

 A clerk for the Senate and a clerk for the House are required, but one person may hold both positions.
 The positions of the clerks of each House of Parliament and the members of their staff are public posts, subject to any laws passed by Parliament.
 The High Court has the authority to hear and rule on any disputes regarding who was duly elected as a member of the House, who was duly appointed as a Senator or as a temporary member of the Senate, who was duly elected as Speaker from among non-House members and who has vacated the office of Speaker, or who has left his or her seat in the House and is required by the preamble to do so.
 Any person who is eligible to vote in the election to which the application relates, any person who was a candidate at that election, or the Attorney General may file an application with the High Court for the resolution of any question under subsection (1)(a) of section 44.
 Any member of the House, the Attorney General, or, in the case of a member of the House's seat, any person registered as a voter in some constituency for the purpose of electing members of the House, may file an application with the High Court for the resolution of any issue under subsection (1)(d) of section 44.